A real estate agent looks at online property listings

 Clear Cooperation has been a hot topic this month, with industry leaders and others taking divergent public stands on the policy and a key NAR group discussing its future at a private meeting.

-The policy requires brokers to enter listing information within one business day of publicly listing a property and is either "imperative to an equitable market" (Zillow) or a "legal and financial risk" to the industry (Compass).
+The policy requires brokers to enter listing information on the MLS within one business day of publicly listing a property and is either "imperative to an equitable market" (Zillow) or a "legal and financial risk" to the industry (Compass).

 What Compass' CEO had to say: Robert Reffkin threw his support behind Umansky, commenting on his Instagram post that "it is reckless for NAR to keep Clear Cooperation because it upholds a rule that many argue is collusive and anticompetitive."